Main Menu

 The Panama Canal, one of history’s greatest engineering achievements, was the “moonshot” of its time.
 For more than 50 years, men, nations and technology were pitted against the climate, diseases and terrain of Panama in a struggle that was as dramatic and costly as any war.
 The ill-fated attempt by the French in the 1890’s, mired by bankruptcy and decimated by malaria and yellow fever, ended in the selling of their rights and property to the United States.

-VIEW SAMPLE CLIPS HERE:
+VIEW TRAILER HERE:

 America was disinterested until the Spanish-American War of 1898 threw the need for a canal into focus.